 This post contains affiliate links (identified with a *), if you buy after clicking you’ll pay the same price but I will receive a small percentage.

-What you Need to Marble Card with Shaving Foam and Food Colouring
+What you Need for Shaving Foam Marbling

 - Shaving Foam – not gel, one from the “basics” range is fine